kaixin-wang/STATS101B-ResearchProject/Source Code/STATS101B-Project-Code.md

 <img src="STATS101B-Project-Code_files/figure-markdown_github/unnamed-chunk-7-1.png" alt="Multiple groups comparison on Latin Square 1 and 5"  />
 <p class="caption">
-Multiple groups comparison on Latin Square 1 and 5
+Figure 4: Multiple groups comparison on Latin Square 1 and 5
 </p>

 Finding treatment significant in Latin square 1 and 5, we proceed to conducting post-hoc TukeyHSD test to investigate which two music genres lead to statistically different changes in memory performance.
 From the plot for Latin Square 1, the two confidence intervals for pairwise comparison for "Country Music and Classical Music", and for "Heavy Metal Music and Classical Music” do not contain 0.
 This indicates that for Latin square 1, the mean of Country Music and Classical Music are statistically significant, as well as the mean of Heavy Metal Music and Classical Music.
 However, in Latin square 5, all pairwise comparison intervals contain 0.
 Thus, we conclude for Latin Square 5, none of the 5 treatment means are statistically different from each other.